inonit/serafin/README.md

 ## Local development setup

-The preferred method for running Serafin for development is through docker-compose.
-It will set up complete environment for you, including PostgreSQL, Redis and a python container with the Django development server.

-Code changes will be reflected in the app
+The preferred method for setting up Serafin for development is through docker-compose.
+It will build a complete environment for you, including PostgreSQL, Redis and a python container with the Django development server.
+Changes to the source will be picked up by the dev server.

 Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).

 Run docker-compose to build the environment:

     $ docker-compose up

-Optionally you can use the `-d` flag to keep them running in the background.

 Run database migrations (first time, but may be needed after model changes):